shajra/nix-example/tutorials/2-haskell/README.md

 The instance of GHC provided is a “-with-packages” version preloaded with all the external libraries and tools declared as dependencies gleaned from our project's two Cabal files (`example-haskell-lib.cabal` and `example-haskell-app.cabal`).
 This way versions of external dependencies are explicitly pinned to the versions coming from Nixpkgs, and not resolved dynamically by Cabal.

 One consequence of this is that once you enter into a Nix shell for a derivation, you can disable your computer's networking.
 Entering the shell should download all the dependencies you need from the internet, and check their hashes to assure a deterministic build.
-From there, you should only need your source code, which should should be able to compile and work with offline.
+From there, you should only need your source code, which you can compile offline.

-<a id="org7e23685"></a>
+<a id="org293889a"></a>

 ## Cabal